gardener/landscaper-examples/sock-shop/many-components/README.md

 Deploys the [sock shop app][1] with Landscaper.

-The blueprint has one deploy item using the manifest deployer.
+The blueprint has many subcomponents.

 ## Procedure